The obvious question could be – who or what are these “Autodiscover clients”?

 In the “other” section, we can relate to any configuration settings or services that can provide as part of the Autodiscover process to Exchange client.

-For example, as mention, part of the Autodiscover information that is provided by Exchange includes a particular section that relates to the OWA mail client.
+For example, as mentioned, part of the Autodiscover information that Exchange provides includes a particular section that relates to the OWA mail client.

-Because I’m not sure how this information does is “used” by OWA mail client, I will classify this information in the “other” section.
+Because I’m not sure how this information is used by OWA mail client, I will classify this information in the other section.

 Autodiscover one-time procedure or ongoing communication channel?

 The question that could appear now is – Does the Autodiscover can consider as a “one-time event”?
-Or does the Autodiscover is an “ongoing” communication channel between the Exchange CAS server and his clients?
+Or is Autodiscover an “ongoing” communication channel between the Exchange CAS server and its clients?

-The answer to these questions is that the Autodiscover process is not a static process!
+The answer to these questions is that the Autodiscover process is not static!

 The Autodiscover process is not a “one-time time process.”